techops-recsys-lateral-hiring/dataengineer-transformations-python/README.md

     <OUTPUT_PATH>
 ```

----
+> [!WARNING]

-> ⚠️ do not try to solve the exercises ahead of the interview
+> One last time: do not try to solve the exercises ahead of the interview. 😅

----

-## Reading List
+## Resources / Reading list

 If you are unfamiliar with some of the tools used here, we recommend some resources to get started